arbor-sim/arbor/doc/co_morphology.rst

 parent index :data:`mnpos <arbor.mnpos>`.
 Segments can have any non-negative number of children, however by nature of their construction, no branch can have only one child: a branch has either no children, or two or more children.
-The parent-child information and segments for the morphology are summarised:
+The parent-child information and segments for the morphology are summarized:

 .. csv-table::
    :widths: 10, 10, 10, 10